Skip to content

 In the popup, provide the following information:

-• Name: A descriptive name for your connector (e.g., “Push MCP Server”).
+• Name: A descriptive name for your connector (for example, Taskmaster MCP Server).

 Claude Desktop may show a warning about trusting the server.
 Since this is your own MCP server, you can safely ignore this warning.